DecisionsDev/decisions-on-spark/simple-loan-validation-spark-runner/README.md

 Number of approved loan applications: 45 on a 1000 total Number of loans approved with a YearlyInterestRate > 5%: 45
 ```

+### Usage metering
+The code includes a DecisionMeteringService class responsible for metering the decision automation usage made in the grid.
+Approach is straitforward as showedd in the sample.
+Typical invocation is as follows:

+  DecisionMetering decisionMetering = null;
+  DecisionMeteringReport report = null;

+  decisionMetering = new DecisionMetering("dba-metering"); //directory name can be changed
+  String batchId = sc.getConf().getAppId() + "-" +System.currentTimeMillis();
+  report = decisionMetering.createUsageReport(batchId);

+  // Produce a RDD of decisions
+  //
+  ...
+  JavaRDD<LoanValidationDecision> decisions = requestRDD.map(executeDecisionService).cache();

+	long stopTime = System.currentTimeMillis();

+	//Usage metering
+	report.setNbDecisions(decisions.count());
+	report.setStopTimeStamp();
+	report.writeILMTFile();
+   ...